FESC, MB BChir, PhD, MA (Cantab), MRCP(UK), MSc (Medical Leadership)

 My research is internationally recognised and focuses on adaptations of the athlete’s heart.
 I have undertaken interviews and documentaries for the BBC News at Ten and ITV, as well as regularly being interviewed for my work in leading newspapers.

-Some of the principal treatments carried out by Dr Aneil Malhotra at Spire include:
+Some of the principal treatments carried out by Professor Aneil Malhotra at Spire include:

 I am part of the sports cardiology nucleus for the European Association of Preventative Cardiology, a working branch of the European Society of Cardiology.
 I have more than 80 peer-reviewed publications and co-authored and contributed to numerous books in cardiology and medicine.